 Yes, the crocodiles and hippos by itself are very dangerous foes of the migrating herds.
 But if you think the rest of the journey is easy, think again.

-Apart from the action-packed predator-prey interactions, there are plenty of predator vs predator encounters as well.
+Apart from the action-packed predator-prey interactions, there is plenty of predator vs predator encounters as well.
 You see, predators are highly territorial.
 When the migratory herds have left, they don’t leave the area right away to follow the herds’ movement.
 Instead, they stay for a while.
-This is where it gets nasty as competition for food becomes brutal and intense, ensuring some of the most thrilling and unreal predators sightings in the world.
+This is where it gets nasty as competition for food becomes brutal and intense, ensuring some of the most thrilling and unreal predator sightings in the world.

 Did you know that zebras have a superb memory?
 This gift comes in handy when it comes to directions and course for the Great Migration.
-In fact, zebras and wildebeests just naturally have some sort of harmony that they amiably coexist.
+In fact, zebras and wildebeests just naturally have some sort of harmony that they amicably coexist.
 With the zebras’ incredible memory, they are the ones who remember which way to go during the migration.
-They are also excellent predator spotters who warns the herds when hungry predators are at large.
+They are also excellent predator spotters who warn the herds when hungry predators are at large.
 On the other hand, wildebeests have this fantastic sense of smell that they can find water easily.

 In a nutshell, the Great Wildebeest Migration is an experience like no other.